exsuperer in 30 Seconds

 Word Origin

-Original meaning: To overcome or be above
+Original meaning: To overcome or surpass exceedingly.

 Cultural Context